KCL-BMEIS/OOP/week1.md

 - The compiler will ignore any text after this until the end of the line

 --

+.note[
-- You are strongly encouraged to use comments to explain anything that isn't immediately obvious in your own code!
+You are **strongly** encouraged to use comments to explain anything that isn't immediately obvious in your own code!]

 ---